For the love of entertainment

 I hated this movie.
 Thankfully, Christopher Plummer was its only redeeming quality as Hal Fields, an elderly man who rocks his son’s world with two announcements: that he has terminal cancer, and that he has decided to come out of the closet.
 Plummer turns in a sweet, heartbreaking performance, but in the end the movie is only really asking him to be an adorable old man.
 He does it well, but it dooms his performance to the lower ranks of the decade.
 The movie desperately wants to be about his son’s character, not him, so he keeps getting relegated to the sidelines.
-In that sense, Hal’s journey only matters through the prism of his son.
+In that sense, Hal’s journey only matters in terms of how it affects his son.

 Should have won in 2011: You could make the case that Plummer’s strong award season was recognition for his career.
 You wouldn’t necessarily be wrong–but he didn’t exactly have stiff competition, anyway.
 It was just a weak year for supporting actors.

-I don’t really get the obsession with Christian Bale.
-I can’t watch him in a movie without constantly thinking that I’m watching Christian Bale perform.
-He doesn’t seem effortless like a Meryl Streep or a Daniel Day-Lewis to me.
-Instead, he just always seems to be trying so hard.
+I can’t watch Christian Bale in a movie without constantly thinking that I’m watching him perform.
+He just always seems to be trying so hard.
 To be fair, he succeeds more often than not, but his performance as the bad-boy brother in the already-overpraised The Fighter just felt like more of the same to me.
 In fact, I would argue that his placement on the list has more to do with a general sense that he deserved recognition for saving the Batman franchise than anything else.
 His competition (John Hawkes, Jeremy Renner, Mark Ruffalo, and Geoffrey Rush) all felt more natural in their roles to me.
 But in the end, they didn’t win, so here we are.

 Should have won in 2010: Mark Ruffalo gave a perfectly ruffled performance in The Kids Are All Right.

-I haven’t actually seen Django Unchained.
-I refused to out of protest because I hated Inglourious Basterds, and this seemed like more of the same from Quentin Tarantino.
+I haven’t seen Django Unchained.
+I refuse to because over the years I’ve developed an intolerance for Quentin Tarantino.
 So how did I know where to put Christoph Waltz on this list?
 I watched a bunch of clips from the movie on YouTube.
-If I’m being honest, glancing through I think I would have given the Oscar to Robert De Niro for Silver Linings Playbook, but as with Christian Bale–we’re only dealing with the people who actually took Oscar home that night.
-But unlike Bale, I liked what I saw of Waltz’s performance.
+Being honest, I still think I would have given the Oscar to Robert De Niro for Silver Linings Playbook.
+But I liked what I saw of Waltz’s performance.
 I feel comfortable placing him here–even if I have no plans to see Django in its entirety anytime soon.

 Should have won in 2012: 2012 was a packed year for Best Supporting Actor, but like I said: I’d have gone with Robert De Niro for Silver Linings Playbook.

-Mahershala Ali only appears in the first segment of Moonlight, a movie divided into three acts that follow the life of its principal character, but you can credit Ali with setting the tone for the entire movie.
+Mahershala Ali only appears in the first segment of Moonlight, a movie divided into three acts following the life of its principal character, but Ali sets the tone for the entire movie.
 His Juan is a complex dude: a drug dealer who notices a struggling child and takes him under his wing to offer him some peace.
 He teaches him to swim, offers him shelter from his drug-addicted mother (who happens to buy her drugs from Juan), and perhaps most importantly tells him a story about his childhood that gives us the movie’s title and central theme.
 Ali inhabits him with a natural instinct and an understated ease.
 He never oversells and yet you always feel the full impact of what Juan is going through.
 It’s a masterful balance.

-Should have won in 2016: Some worried that Ali’s sudden departure would hurt his chances (and indeed Ali lost some key award indicators on the way to the Academy Awards), but he was the one who truly deserved to win.
+Should have won in 2016: Some worried that Ali’s sudden departure from the plot would hurt his chances (indeed, Ali lost some key award indicators on the way to the Oscars), but he was the one who truly deserved to win.

 Most of my problems with Three Billboards (and I have a lot) come from the script.
-Sam Rockwell really commits to the role of a dimwitted racist cop with an anger management problem, so it isn’t necessarily his fault that his character doesn’t make sense.
-Like Francis McDormand, he does the best he can to make it work.
-He really tears into the role and plays it with gusto.
+Sam Rockwell really commits to the role of a dimwitted racist cop with an anger management problem, so it isn’t necessarily his fault that his character doesn’t make sense (as written, the character is a mess of nonsensical contradictions and oversimplifications).
+Like Francis McDormand, he does the best he can to make it work, tearing into the role and playing it with gusto.

 Should have won in 2017: Richards Jenkins’ lonely, depressed neighbor in The Shape of Water was much more compelling.

-Like with Matthew McConaughey, there was no one more surprised than me that Jared Leto won an Oscar–let alone that he deserved it.
-And deserve it he did.
+As with Matthew McConaughey, no one was more surprised than me that Jared Leto won an Oscar–let alone that he deserved it.
 While McConaughey was busy filling Dallas Buyers Club with blustery, eff-the-world energy, Leto was quietly giving it a heart and a soul.
 It’s exactly what Dallas Buyers Club needed–and the purest definition of what a supporting role should do.
-McConaughey’s Ron Woodroof fought the man, while Leto’s Rayon embodied what the struggle was about in the first place.
-His messy, drug-addicted drag queen gave the AIDS epidemic a face and a context without for a moment becoming preachy or saccharine.
+McConaughey fought the man while Leto embodied what the struggle was about in the first place.
+His messy, drug-addicted drag queen gave the AIDS epidemic a face and a context without becoming overly preachy or saccharine.
 Rayon wasn’t a saint, but Leto made you love him despite his rough edges.
 And he broke your heart.
-Repeatedly and violently.

 Should have won in 2013: Leto, Leto, Leto.